LVLMs and Humans Ground Differently in Referential Communication: Author Contributions

 \section{Author Contributions}

-Peter Zeng developed the experimental interface as well as managed the backend, led the data collection, finalized prompts, and contributed to writing the Introduction, Related Work, Experimental Design, and respective sections in the Appendix.
+Peter Zeng co-managed the experimental design, developed the experimental interface as well as managed the backend, led the data collection, finalized prompts, and contributed to writing the Introduction, Related Work, Experimental Design, and respective sections in the Appendix.

 Weiling Li and Amie Paige co-managed the experimental design and data collection, designed cognitively based prompts, performed statistical and qualitative analyses, and contributed to writing the Cognitive Science Background, Methods, and Results sections.
+Amie Paige created and curated the stimuli for the referential communication task, as well as suggested the validation corpus for referring expression extraction.

-Zhengxiang Wang analyzed and visualized the quantitative results from the experiments and drafted the following sections: Metrics, Follow-Up AI-AI Experienents, Conclusion, and the related parts in the Appendix.
+Zhengxiang Wang analyzed and visualized the quantitative results from the experiments and drafted the following sections: Metrics, Follow-Up AI-AI Experiments, Conclusion, and the related parts in the Appendix.

 Panagiotis Kaliosis tested the interface for the two-player collaborative game, handled and drafted the Related Work in Human-AI Interaction section.